 About Baltic Amber

 Baltic Amber is an "organic gemstone", it is a naturally fossilized tree resin which was formed over 45 million years ago and is found on the coast of the Baltic sea, surrounding forests & underground deposits which are commonly mined.
-It is desired for its striking coloration, rich history and natural healing properties.
+It is desired for its striking coloration, rich history and crystal healing properties.
 Because Amber is a resin, it is the lightest known gemstone which makes it warm to the touch & comfortable to wear, perfect for teething necklaces & jewelry.

 Amber Health Benefits

-In addition to being a truly alluring & captivating gemstone; Baltic amber has a rich history of its use as a natural healing agent in crystal healing.
+In addition to being a truly alluring & captivating gemstone; Baltic amber has a rich history of its use in crystal healing.
 Users throughout the world have long reported its benefits in reducing teething pain, inflammation, drooling, muscle & joint pain, general well being and a sense of emotional uplift.
 The effects of wearing Amber jewelry are not limited to children either; Mums, dads, uncles & aunties, even arthritis suffers have all reported positive effects.
 Spas & wellness centers have even adapted to using crushed amber in creams & spas to try reduce inflammation in muscles.

 Although the chemical makeup of Baltic amber is completely safe, we must reiterate the importance of safe practices & adult supervision when a child is wearing jewelry.
 Please follow our safety instructions outlined Here.